 Simon van der Stel established South Africa’s very first wine farm after receiving the title deed for this farm back in 1685.
 The rest, as they say, is history.
-Visitors are welcome to taste wine, dine and amble around this historical winery.
+Visitors are welcome to taste wine, dine and amble around this historic winery.

 The Kirstenbosch National Botanical Garden is said to be the most beautiful garden in Africa and is set against the Eastern slope of Table Mountain.
 The Cape Floristic Region, with Kirstenbosch at its heart, was declared a UNESCO World Heritage Site in 2004.

 This area close to the airport houses office parks, Ratanga Junction theme park that has more than 30 attractions on offer, including 23 rides ranging from Kids Rides to Family Rides and Thrill Rides for the more intrepid adventurers.
 It is also home to Intaka Island wetland bird sanctuary and educational centre, and a stunning shopping complex, Canal Walk.

 For the most iconic view of Cape Town and Table Mountain, a visit to Bloubergstrand is a must.
 This Cape Town suburb is 15km north of the city centre.
 The name Bloubergstrand literally means “blue mountain beach” and is a popular surf spot and also great for long sunset walks along the beach.